When the Correct Model Fails: The Optimality of Stackelberg Equilibria with Follower Intention Updates: Conclusion

 \section{Conclusion}

 This paper examines the optimality conditions of Stackelberg OL and FB equilibria when the leader's belief about the follower's BR is updated over the game horizon.
-We prove sufficient conditions for the optimality of the true BR belief under the OL information structure and discuss its connection to the time-inconsistency of the OLSE.
-Under FB information structure, the SE is not necessarily Markov perfect, implying that when the leader holds incorrect BR beliefs, the resulting cost may, in some cases, be lower.
-Finally, we illustrate how these inconsistencies arise in a LQ game modeling a collision avoidance scenario.
+We prove that for both OL and FB information structures an incorrect BR belief may result in lower cumulative cost.
+We illustrate that these inconsistencies arise in a LQ game modeling a collision avoidance scenario.
 Future work will focus on characterizing the BR beliefs that may yield a lower cost than the true BR and identifying the conditions under which such outcomes occur.